 Medical Physics students will form a Pre-Dissertator Mentoring Committee to discuss and provide feedback on the IDP in the second (spring) semester after matriculation into the program.
-The student will form this 3-member committee, comprised of two primary medical physics faculty members along with his/her research mentor, and meet with the committee once a year until the Preliminary Exam is completed successfully and the student becomes a dissertator.
-The student will present their previously submitted IDP to the committee at each meeting and obtain feedback on his/her goals regarding coursework and career objectives.
+The student will form this 3-member committee, comprised of two medical physics faculty members (nonzero appointment in the medical physics department) along with the student's research mentor, and meet with the committee once a year until the Preliminary Exam is completed successfully and the student becomes a dissertator.
+The student will present their previously submitted IDP to the committee at each meeting and obtain feedback on their goals regarding coursework and career objectives.
 The two non-advisor Mentoring Committee members may naturally continue as members of the student's Preliminary Exam Committee, but this is not required.
 After formation of the committee, update the Education Portal with the committee members and meeting dates.